Table of Contents

 To start, we create our first filter for the name "Bill", and then add each additional filter using the "+ Filter" button inside of the group.

-Once we click "Apply" for each of the filters we just set up, our search results will update to only show accounts that meet all of the criteria we just defined.
+Once we click "Apply" for each of the filters we just set up, our search results will update to only show accounts that meet all the criteria we just defined.

 Using Groups